mipmip/github-action-markdown-link-extract-to-json/README.md

 Extracts link from a section inside a markdown file and stores them into a json file

-# Hello world javascript action

-This action extract all links from a markdown file or a configured section and stores them into a json file.

 ## Inputs

 ### `in-file`